 Jayson Oweh’s best fits in the 2021 NFL Draft

 NFL teams might favor more tangible production from edge rushers in the early rounds this year, but Jayson Oweh provided an impact in spite of his lacking sack totals.
 He still has room to improve his consistency, but his talent is undeniable.
-His floor is likely Day 2 or early Day 3, but if he tests like people expect him to at the NFL Combine, he could easily crack the first round.
+His floor is likely mid-Day 2, but if he after his testing confirmed his athletic upside, he could very well go in the bottom half of Round 1.

 Those athletic numbers aren’t just a mirage, either.
 With the right coaching staff, Jayson Oweh can take off at the NFL level.
 He has both the long-range and short-range movement freedom you want, and he’s also long and rangy.
 He might be better off on a team where he isn’t a full-time starter right away.
 Rather, as a pass-rush specialist initially, there’s no reason to keep him off the field.